83tb/powerled/README.md

 * Get the source
 * Install missing packets
 * Run 2 servers, one ram based db and a worker process
+* Connect with the client, you're ready to go

 ### Getting the source